As a local authority, it's our duty to consider everybody when we carry out day to day work and provide services, to

 - eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Act

 - increase equal opportunities for people of all protected characteristics such as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation

 - foster good relationships between people who share a protected characteristic and people who do not share it.

-As well as our general duty to ensure people are treated equally, the council has two specific tasks it has to carry out:
+As well as our general duty to ensure people are treated equally, the council also must:

 - Publish information